 Step 3: Make the Burger Patty

 Put the turkey, diced onion and sage into a mixing bowl.
 Season with salt and pepper.
 Combine the ingredients well by hand before rolling in to a ball.
-Flatten the ball between your palms to form a burger between three-quarters of an inch and an inch thick.
+Flatten the ball between your palms to form a burger between 3/4- to 1-inch thick.